Hurricane Milton: Meteorological history

 Milton initially moved slowly northwards, before further poleward movement ceased as a result of a ridge of high pressure building to its north and the development of a frontal low along the aforementioned front in the northwestern Gulf of Mexico.
 Spiral banding and consistent bursts of convection continued through the early morning of October 6, fostering further strengthening.
 By that afternoon, Hurricane Hunters had found that Milton had intensified into a hurricane, with an intermittent eye feature.
 At this point, almost all tropical cyclone forecast models, including the Statistical Hurricane Intensity Prediction Scheme (SHIPS) were explicitly forecasting very high chances of rapid strengthening to high-end intensities, with NHC forecaster Eric Blake describing the guidance as "bullish as [I've] seen in this part of the basin."
 Overnight, Milton commenced a period of explosive intensification, enabled by highly favorable environmental conditions consisting of very warm sea surface temperatures (SSTs) near 31 C, high mid-level relative humidity values and low wind shear.
 A pinhole eye measuring 4 nmi soon developed within very deep convection of around -80 C, with Milton becoming a major hurricane by 11:00 UTC on October 7 and soon after a Category 5 hurricane by 16:00 UTC on October 7, making it the second Category 5 hurricane of the season.
 At one point during this period, Hurricane Hunters measured a 13 mb drop, from 925 mb to 912 mb in only an hour.
 Based on the continued extreme intensification rate and later data, it is estimated Milton reached its peak intensity at 20:00 UTC that day with maximum sustained winds of 180 mph (285 km/h) and a minimum central pressure of 895 mbar, the most intense since Wilma in 2005, and tied with Hurricane Rita as the fifth-most intense Atlantic hurricane on record.
-However, in their post-analysis report, the NHC stated that this intensity had a greater then normal degree of uncertainity.
+However, in their post-analysis report, the NHC stated that this intensity had a greater than normal degree of uncertainty.
 (Note: The uncertainty of Milton's peak intensity arises from the hurricane peaking in between center fixes.
 At 17:00 UTC, an Air Force Hurricane Hunter aircraft observed a minimum pressure of 912 mb and flight-level winds of 182 mph, which equates to a surface wind estimate of 165 mph.
 By the time the next eye penetration occurred at 22:21 UTC, Milton's satellite presentation had begun to degrade due to an imminent eyewall replacement cycle, however Hurricane Hunters measured slightly higher flight-level winds of 185 mph, rounding down to similar intensities, and a lower pressure of 897 mb.
 The peak was chosen when the satellite presentation was determined to be the greatest, at 20:00 UTC based on the aforementioned trends.
 Dropwindsonde data also indicated surface wind speeds near 185 mph.)
 In the 17-hour period from 03:00 UTC to 20:00 UTC October 7, the pressure fell from 977 mbar to 895 mbar, a drop of 82 mb, while the winds increased by 90 mph in the same time period.
 This was also the third-fastest period of rapid intensification in the Atlantic after Wilma and Hurricane Felix, and the fastest in the Gulf of Mexico.